Rockhampton City

 PROFILE FAQ

-Rockhampton City has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Rockhampton City has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 21 projects that could impact the area.
-Key projects include Browne Park Redevelopment, Rockhampton Botanic Gardens and Zoo Redevelopment, Central Queensland Defence Industry Precinct Business Case, and Rockhampton Museum of Art.
+AreaSearch identified 21 projects likely impacting the area.
+Major initiatives include Browne Park Redevelopment, Rockhampton Botanic Gardens and Zoo Redevelopment, Central Queensland Defence Industry Precinct Business Case, and Rockhampton Museum of Art.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.